paltaa/mongo/README.md

 You should now have a MongoDB Replica Set initialised, secured and running in a Kubernetes StatefulSet.

-You can also view the the state of the deployed environment, via the Kubernetes dashboard, which can be launched in a browser with the following command: `$ minikube dashboard`

 ### 1.3 Example Tests To Run To Check Things Are Working